top of page

 Causal Effect | How to Solve Housing Supply and Labour Shortages

 Job opportunities abound across Northern Ontario’s vast landscape, painting a canvas of expansive economic growth.
-But the potential prosperity comes with a two-fold challenge as Indigenous communities continue to tackle an insufficient housing supply and widespread member displacement.
+But the potential prosperity comes with a two-fold challenge as First Nations communities continue to tackle an insufficient housing supply and widespread member displacement.
 With the low housing supply compounding a workforce shortage, Northern Ontario has long struggled to meet the labour market’s demands.
 In our previous post highlighting One Bowl’s mission to redefine affordable housing and foster healthy communities, we touched on the housing crisis faced by the region’s First Nations communities.
 Today, we’ll explore the solutions and opportunities for innovative system-level solutions that contextualize and embrace the realities within the Northern Ontario landscape with a scalable and streamlined housing supply chain.

 Chicken in a Constructions Hat and a House as an Egg in a Nest depicting the Causal effect of labour and housing shortages

-Indigenous Youth-Out Migration Fuelled By Lack Of Housing
+First Nations Youth-Out Migration Fuelled By Lack Of Housing

 As Northern Ontario’s major cities remain below their pre-pandemic employment levels (FAO, 2023), the wealth of job opportunities presents a paradoxical scenario—despite jobs aplenty, ongoing out-migration, especially in First Nations communities (CTV, 2017), means there’s a scarcity of people to fill these roles.